kaleidawave/ezno/README.md

 ## Help contribute

-Check out issues and comment on discussions!
-Read [CONTRIBUTING.md](https://github.com/kaleidawave/ezno/blob/main/CONTRIBUTING.md) for more information.
+Check out [good first issues and comment on discussions]((https://github.com/kaleidawave/ezno/issues?q=is%3Aopen+label%3Agood-first-issue%2Cfeedback-needed))!
+Feel free to ask questions on parts of the code of the checking implementation.

+Read [CONTRIBUTING.md](https://github.com/kaleidawave/ezno/blob/main/CONTRIBUTING.md) for information about building and testing the projects.